ayoung/monotouch-testflight/README.md

-MonoTouch bindings for TestFlight SDK v0.6 beta
+MonoTouch bindings for TestFlight SDK
 =================================

 Adding this lib to your project